 You can only get HIV through blood, semen, vaginal fluid, anal fluid or breastmilk.
-You can’t get HIV from saliva, sweat, or tears
+You can’t get HIV from saliva, sweat, or tears.

-Regular STI testing – every 6-12 months – is also important and part of a healthy and confident sex life
+- Regular STI testing – every 6-12 months – is also important and part of a healthy and confident sex life

-What’s the test and treatment for HIV?
+What’s the treatment for HIV?

 HIV is treated with medication that you take every day.
 This protects your immune system, prevents AIDS, and leads to a normal life expectancy.
 Treatment is not a cure for HIV, but it can keep you healthy and help prevent passing it on to others.
 The sooner you start taking it, the better – it is for your lifetime wellness.

 If you’re diagnosed with HIV, you’re not alone.
 Services like ACON, Positive Life, and Pozhet offer support from people who have been through it too.